bravenewdude/bravenewdude.github.com/index.md

 Hi, I'm [David](http://stat.yale.edu/~wdb22).
 This blog is about mathematics, computer science, and data analysis.
 They make for a dangerously powerful combination, and I strive to continually develop my expertise in all three.

-The posts listed below include tutorials, solved math problems, practical advice, and other reflections.
+The posts listed below include tutorials, solved math problems, practical advice, and other thoughts.

 ## Posts